Salisbury Singers join the conversation in 'Alzheimer's Reflection' concert

 Musician Producer Photographer

-Brad Dumont is a passionate arts advocate working to create and support unique artistic projects that contribute to cultural improvement and community-based arts education.
-He believes in the power of choral singing to build empathetic communities — providing a voice for those that may otherwise not be heard.
-Brad is committed to a process-oriented approach of music-making which allows for singers to explore diverse themes of equity and justice, a process which helps singers more clearly and creatively communicate their stories.
+Brad is a passionate arts advocate working to create and support artistic projects that contribute to cultural improvement and community-based arts education.
+As a conductor, he believes in the power of choral singing to build empathetic communities — providing space for those who may otherwise not be heard.
+Brad is committed to a process-oriented approach of music-making which allows for artists to explore broad themes within the topics of equity and justice.

-Brad serves as the Director of Choral Activities at Assumption University and as the Music Director of the Salisbury Singers in Worcester, MA.
-Additionally, Brad serves as the vice president of the New Hampshire Master Chorale and on the artistic planning team for the Boston-based choir VOICES 21C where he helps develop creative staging and narrative driven programs.
-Brad is also the operations manager for Emmanuel Music in Boston, an orchestra contractor for ensembles throughout New England, and vice chair of the Greater Boston Choral Consortium.
+He serves as Director of Choral Activities at Assumption University, Artistic Director of the Salisbury Singers in Worcester, MA, and Director of Music at First Parish Church of Stow & Acton, U.U.
+Additionally, Brad serves on the artistic planning team for the Boston-based choir VOICES 21C, where he helps develop creative staging and narrative driven programs.

 Brad is also an artistic advisor for Emmanuel Music in Boston, orchestra contractor for ensembles throughout New England, and vice-chair of the Greater Boston Choral Consortium, In Spring 2021, Brad and Nicky Manlove co-produced 'Engender' for The Choral Commons, a podcast focusing on gender diversity in choral music.

 He has previously served organizations like Connecticut Children's Chorus (Interim Resident Conductor), South Shore Children's Chorus (Section Leader), Plymouth State University (Interim Choral Director), Boston Lyric Opera (Production Manager), New Hampshire Master Chorale (Vice-President), and New Hampshire Music Festival (Artistic Administrator).